IllusionTheDev/Cosmos/README.md

 #### This project consists of a World Template Management System

-This project is not ready for production yet.
+This project is in ALPHA, which means that there is some core functionality.
+Do not use this in a production server (yet).

 ------------